hookdeck/product-docs/docs/manage-connections.md

 ### Connection per service

 The alternative approach is to create a connection per service.
-You could see a connection labeled `Shopify → My API` with a destination url of `https://my-api.com/webhooks/shopify`.
+You could see a connection labeled `Shopify → My API` with a [`Destination`](destinations) url of `https://my-api.com/webhooks/shopify`.
 In this case you would handle the routing to different methods within your API based on the content of the webhook.

 The benefit of this approach is that you tend to have less connections but tradeoff some granularity within Hookdeck.